tezos-domains/docs/design-document/interoperability.md

    * **UseSTD3ASCIIRules** = true
    * **Transitional\_Processing** = false
 2. The name or label is encoded using UTF-8 into `bytes`.

-### Name Display \(Decode\) Algorithm

-1. The name is decoded from UTF-8 `bytes`.
-2. Using the `ToUnicode` algorithm, check that the normalized variant of the name is equal to the name itself.
-Any name retrieved from any TNS contract **must** be checked using this step.
-The contracts do not guarantee complete on-chain validation according to UTS 46 and can potentially store invalid names.
-3. If the original and normalized variants of the name are not equal or the name fails validation, it **must not** be displayed to the user.
-The exact UI behavior is up to the implementor to decide.
-Implementations can replace the invalid name with a short warning or omit the item completely \(acting as if it didn't exist\).

 ### Libraries